EB-1 Visa Processing Times: How Long Does it Take in June 2026?

 Key Takeaways

-• Premium processing option: Available for an additional $2,500 fee, this option expedites the review process and provides a response within 15 business days.
+• Premium processing option: Available for an additional $2,500 fee, this option expedites the review process and provides a response within 15 or 45 business days.

 • Visa processing for dependents: Spouse and children under 21 must apply for derivative visas (E-14/E-15) and may need to go through consular processing or adjustment of status.